vyos/vyos-documentation/docs/configuration-overview.rst

    You can specify the number of revisions stored on disk.
 N can be in the range of 0 - 65535.
 When the number of revisions exceeds the configured value, the oldest revision is removed.
+   The default setting for this value is to store 20 revisions locally.

 Rollback Changes
 ----------------